 Tokyo has around 160,000 restaurants, more than any other city in the world.
 Anywhere you go, you’ll be within a few paces of a good, if not great, restaurant.

 For an ‘only in Tokyo’ experience, try out one of the quirky themed restaurants.
-Cat cafés are commonplace now but there are other animal cafes where you can play with your pet of choice, from rabbits (and hedgehogs) to reptiles, or be immersed in the techno show at the Robot Restaurant in Shinjuku-ku.
-The food is standard, but that’s not the attraction, and these offbeat eateries give some insight to what amuses the locals.
+Cat cafés are commonplace now but there are other animal cafes where you can play with your pet of choice, from rabbits and hedgehogs to reptiles, or be immersed in the techno show at the Robot Restaurant in Shinjuku-ku.

 At the other end of the scale, Narisawa in Minato City, about 20 minutes by train from central Tokyo, consistently appears on the list of the World’s 50 Best Restaurants (most recently in the top 20).
 Chef Yoshihiro Narisawa flawlessly creates each dish with imagination - and a little drama – serving a menu ‘omakase’ style (chosen by the chef) that changes every day, according to ingredients.
-Bookings open only one month prior to the dining date (so from 1 June for dining in July, for example) and cost starts above AUD$350 per person for lunch (more for dinner), but the experience of enjoying a meal at a two-Michelin star restaurant, made with the finest Japanese ingredients and prepared by one of Japan’s top chefs is priceless.
+Bookings open only one month prior to the dining date and cost starts above AUD$350 per person for lunch (more for dinner), but the experience of enjoying a meal at a two-Michelin star restaurant, made with the finest Japanese ingredients and prepared by one of Japan’s top chefs is priceless.

 Have a read of The ultimate anime fan guide to Japan for more dreamlike destinations and action-packed activities to add to the bucket list for your next Tokyo getaway.